 - a pilot project to test technical capabilities.

-The Department of Parliamentary Services case study demonstrates the value of undertaking a post-implementation review.
+The Department of Parliamentary Services case study - the importance of measuring success, demonstrates the value of undertaking a post-implementation review.
 It also highlights:

 - a practice 'sandpit' environment